Boosting the STM's spatial and energy resolution with double-functionalized probe tips

-By utilizing novel double-functionalized CO-SC-probe tips, we are able to detect these interference patterns in spatially resolved differential conductance maps that correspond to hybridized YSR states of the Fe dimer with even and odd spatial symmetry.
-We demonstrate the simultaneous enhancement of the spatial and the energy resolution by comparing data obtained on the Fe dimer using the same superconducting probe tip before and after additional functionalization with a CO molecule.
-Only when the double-functionalized CO-SC probe is used, do the characteristic features in the interference maps appear, which carry information about the Fermi surface of the Nb(110) substrate.
-A simplified model with an anisotropic Fermi contour allows us to reproduce the focused propagation direction visible in the experimental data.
-It explains the resulting interference patterns by introducing a Fermi wave vector $k_{\rm F} = (9.4 \pm 1.5) \, \rm{nm}^{-1}$.
+In this work, by utilizing an innovative double-functionalized CO-SC-probe, we detected unique interference patterns in spatially resolved differential conductance maps of the hybridized YSR states of Fe dimers.
+Comparing data obtained with and without additional functionalization with a CO molecule, we demonstrate a simultaneous enhancement in spatial and energy resolutions.
+The distinctive features in the interference maps reveal information about the anisotropy of the Fermi surface of the Nb(110), which are exclusively observed when employing the double-functionalized CO-SC-probe.
+An analytical model with an anisotropic Fermi contour reproduces the observed interference patterns by introducing a Fermi wave vector $k_{\rm F} = (9.4 \pm 1.5) \, \rm{nm}^{-1}$.